Stabilising the Economy - The Role of the Fed

 • Accurate knowledge of current economic conditions

-• Knowledge of the future path of the economy without policy
+• Understanding the economy's path without policy

-• Precise value of potential output
+• Precise estimate of potential output